5.5 Supportive and Interim Measures for Individuals and/or the Campus Community

 5.5.5.
 Making Adjustments to On-Campus Living and Working Arrangements

-- Adjustments may be made to a Complainant's on-campus living arrangements, if space allows, and to their work arrangements where possible.
+- Adjustments may be made to a Reporting Party's on-campus living arrangements, if space allows, and to their work arrangements where possible.
 For example, a student may be required to move to a different dormitory if they are in the same dormitory as a student who has been personally adversely affected by an alleged violation of the HCAP.
 A student may also be required to move off-campus in certain circumstances.

 5.5.6.
 Making Adjustments to Class Schedules, Employment, or Xavier Activities